- Viewing Profile: Reputation: Hiroshx1

 I sometimes stream World PvP, RBGs, BGs, 2v2, 3v3, 5v5, and anything in between.
 You can follow me at twitch.tv/balancerexxar

 These are your primary damaging abilities.
 You use jab and expel harm to build Chi to use your other abilities.
 You use expel harm when you aren't at 100% HP or can't jab anything.
 You also need to keep Tiger Strikes buff up at all times.
 You need to use Rising Sun Kick off cooldown.
-Fists of Fury is situational, you may use it to peel or control.
+Fists of Fury is situational, You may use it to peel or control.
 I often use it after a Leg Sweep or Ox Wave for damage and control.
-It can do a lot of damage when channeling on a single target with stacks of Tigereye Brew up.
+It can do a lot of damage when channeling with stacks of Tigereye Brew up.
+For an example of how to do the basic rotation, please refer to this quality video created by Blizzard themselves.

-- Leg Sweep, Charging Ox Wave, and Ring of Peace Leg Sweep and Charging Ox Wave are just stuns which is a control, Ring of Peace is a AoE disarm and silence.
+- Leg Sweep, Charging Ox Wave, and Ring of Peace Leg Sweep and Charging Ox Wave are just stuns which is a control, Ring of Peace is a AoE incapacitate.

 - Fortifying Brew, this ability can be very useful, if you're facing a team with an execute you can use it to avoid that or just use it before taking large amounts of damage to reduce it, it's basically an Ironbark + a self Rallying Cry on a 3 minute cooldown.
 This ability combined with healthstone and expel harm can prevent you from having to use Karma or Diffuse magic a lot of the time.